datarobot/datarobot-user-models/README.md

 This repository addresses the DataRobot functionality known as `custom models`.
 The terms `custom model` and `user model` can be used interchangeably, as can `custom model directory` and `code directory`.

 ## Quickstart <a name="quickstart"></a>
 The following example shows how to use the [DRUM](https://github.com/datarobot/datarobot-user-models/tree/master/custom_model_runner) tool to make predictions on an [sklearn regression model](model_templates/python3_sklearn).
-For the training model quickstart, please reference [this document](QUICKSTART-FOR-TASKS.md)
 1. Clone the repository
 2. Create a virtual environment: `python3 -m virtualenv <dirname for virtual environment>`
 3. Activate the virtual environment: `source <dirname for virtual environment>/bin/activate`